cardano-foundation/blockperf/README.md

 This certificate is needed to authenticate to the mqtt broker service.
 Most valuable are nodes located in geographically remote locations or outside hotspots.

-## Configuring the cardano-node
+## Configuring the cardano-node with the legacy tracing system

 For blockperf to work the node config needs to have the following configured.
 Keep in mind, the path is your choice.
-Its only important that you then later tell blockperf the same where to find them.
+It's only important that you then later tell blockperf the same where to find them.

 * Make the node log to a json file